ajinkyagorad/Sci-fi-sensor-visualizer-android-app/README.md

 A modern Android application that visualizes sensor data with sci-fi aesthetics using Jetpack Compose and interactive animations.

+> This project was developed using Android Studio and Windsurf, leveraging modern Android development tools and practices.

 ## Screenshot

 <img src="img/app_visual.jpg" alt="App Screenshot" style="height: 400px;">